bee2805/TheWiccaHouse/README.md

 <!-- stipulate all of the functionality you included in the project -->
 <!-- This is your time to shine, explain the technical nuances of your project, how did you achieve the final outcome!-->

-* Validation of inputs
+* I started off my angular project by generating components and styling them using html and css
-* XML for the layout and styling
+* I added routing and incuded all appropriate navigation links
-* Kotlin for the functionality
+* The next step was to then set up my back end with appropriate shemas routs for my CRUD functinality
-* Different questions are dynamically displayed
+* Got the data and displayed it dynamically in angular components

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->